youssefelghamour/alx-backend-graphql_crm/README.md

 # ALX Backend GraphQL CRM

-GraphQL-based CRM backend built with Django, supporting customers, products, and orders with filtering, sorting, and robust validation.
+GraphQL-based CRM backend built with Django, supporting customers, products, and orders with filtering, sorting, robust validation, and automated background tasks using Cron, Django-Crontab, and Celery with Redis.

 ## Features